-ReAct funding
+ReAct Funding

-ReAct is a funding scheme provided by the Welsh Government for anyone who’s facing redundancy and lives in Wales.
+ReAct+ is a funding scheme provided by the Welsh Government for anyone who’s facing redundancy and lives in Wales.

-Financial support if you’re made redundant
+React Funding: Financial support if you’re made redundant

 It’s a grant that funds qualifications and courses to aid your personal development, allowing you to bring your skills up-to-date and add valuable qualifications to your CV.

-ReAct awards up to £1,500 to fund your training.
 You can split the funding between numerous courses and it can help you cover expenses while you train, like childcare and travel, if you need extra support.

 All you have to do is chat to an adviser at Careers Wales who’ll discuss your options, complete your funding paperwork and put you in touch with a training provider – that’s where we come in.